awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 ### Restrict Bucket Access<a name="DownloadDistValuesOAIRestrictBucketAccess"></a>

 **Note**
-Applies only to Amazon S3 bucket origins \(except if configured as website endpoints\)\.
+This applies only to Amazon S3 bucket origins that are *not* configured with static website hosting\.

 Choose **Yes** if you want to require users to access objects in an Amazon S3 bucket by using only CloudFront URLs, not by using Amazon S3 URLs\.
 Then specify additional values\.